aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-16-11-0/_index.md

 {{< highlight csharp >}}

- //Loads an existing spreadsheet containing some data

-Workbook book = new Workbook(dir + "sample.xlsx");
+ //Loads an existing spreadsheet containing some data Workbook book = new Workbook(dir + "sample.xlsx");

 //Assigns the GlobalizationSettings property of the WorkbookSettings class

-//to the class created in first step
+//to the class created in first step book.getSettings().setGlobalizationSettings(new CustomSettings());

-book.getSettings().setGlobalizationSettings(new CustomSettings());

 //Accesses the 1st worksheet from the collection which contains data
 //Data resides in the cell range A2:B9
 Worksheet sheet = book.getWorksheets().get(0);

-//Adds SubTotal of type Average to the worksheet

-sheet.getCells().subtotal(CellArea.createCellArea("A2", "B9"), 0, ConsolidationFunction.AVERAGE, new int[] { 0,1 });
+//Adds SubTotal of type Average to the worksheet sheet.getCells().subtotal(CellArea.createCellArea("A2", "B9"), 0, ConsolidationFunction.AVERAGE, new int[] { 0,1 });

-//Calculates Formulas
+//Calculates formulas
 book.calculateFormula();

-//Auto fits all columns
+//Auto-fits all columns
 sheet.autoFitColumns();

 //Saves the workbook on disc
 book.save(dir + "output.xlsx");

 {{< /highlight >}}

-The GlobalizationSettings class also offers the getOtherName method which is useful to get the name of "Other" labels for Pie charts.
+The GlobalizationSettings class also offers the getOtherName method, which is useful to get the name of “Other” labels for Pie charts.
 Here is a simple usage scenario of GlobalizationSettings.getOtherName method.

 **Java**